rafiulhc/grpc-blockchain-endpoints/README.md

   ./bin/grpc/client.exe
   ```

-## It will get response from server with 5 block data and will create a JSON file will Block height and Hash
+# response from server with 5 block data and created a JSON file with Block height and Hash

 ![grpc](https://user-images.githubusercontent.com/68476971/191175281-2816f882-a3a4-46f7-ab70-0bb55266873f.png)

-## Frpm CLI using grpcurl
+## From CLI using grpcurl

-## To list all services exposed by a server, use the "list" verb.
+# To list all services exposed by a server, use the "list" verb.

 ```
   grpcurl -plaintext localhost:50051 list
   ```

 # It will list the gRPC service in the project

 ![grpc](https://user-images.githubusercontent.com/68476971/191175281-2816f882-a3a4-46f7-ab70-0bb55266873f.png)

-## The "list" verb also lets us see all methods in a particular service:
+# The "list" verb also lets us see all methods in a particular service:

 ```
   grpcurl -plaintext localhost:50051 list grpc.GetLatestBlockService
   ```

-## Describe with --
+# Describe with

 ```
   grpcurl -plaintext localhost:50051 describe grpc.GetLatestBlockService.GetLatestBlock
   ```
 ![Secret Variables](https://user-images.githubusercontent.com/68476971/169951589-da24b489-0cb6-44f8-a1fb-f9f02afca154.png)

-## Invoking gRPC
+# Invoking gRPC

 # Invoking an RPC on a trusted server (e.g. TLS without self-signed key or custom CA) that requires no client certs and supports server reflection is the simplest thing to do with grpcurl.
 This minimal invocation sends an empty request body:

 ```
   grpcurl -plaintext localhost:50051 grpc.GetLatestBlockService.GetLatestBlock
   ```
 ![Screenshot (30)](https://user-images.githubusercontent.com/68476971/191177329-a52f60bf-54af-40c4-9e1a-c933b6666eb9.png)

 <!--Testing-->
-## Testing
+# Testing

   ```
   go test